itsnikhil/blog/content/posts/mastering-concurrency-in-go.md

 close(ch) // close channel and clean memory
 ```

 **WaitGroups**: A WaitGroup waits for a collection of goroutines to finish.
-The main goroutine calls Add to set the number of goroutines to wait for.
-Then each of the goroutines runs and calls Done when finished.
-At the same time, Wait can be used to block until all goroutines have finished.

 ```go
 var wg sync.WaitGroup